Philippe Leclerc de Hauteclocque: South East Asia

 At the end of the Second World War in Europe in May 1945, Leclerc received command of the French Far East Expeditionary Corps (Corps expéditionnaire français en Extrême-Orient, CEFEO).
 He represented France at the surrender of the Japanese Empire in Tokyo Bay on 2 September 1945.
 On 28 November 1945, he legally changed his name to Jacques-Philippe Leclerc de Hauteclocque, incorporating his Free French pseudonym.

 Although he had never before served in the Far East, as CEFEO commander, Leclerc was charged with recovering French Indochina.
 This territory, comprising the present day states of Vietnam, Cambodia and Laos, had been conquered by the French during the late 19th and early 20th centuries.
 The Vichy regime had allowed the Japanese to use Indochina as a base from which to attack the Allies in Malaya, Burma and China.
 On 9 March 1945, the Japanese had deposed the French colonial government, taken direct control of Indochina, defeated the French army in several engagements, and imprisoned surviving French soldiers.

-With the end of the war, Indochina was divided in two, with the area north of the 16th parallel occupied by 150,000 Nationalist Chinese troops, while the part to the south was occupied by 20,000 British and Indian troops of Major General Douglas Gracey's 20th Infantry Division.
-Meanwhile, the Vietnamese nationalist leader Ho Chi Minh had declared Vietnamese independence.
+With the end of the war, Indochina was divided in two, with the area north of the 16th parallel occupied by 150,000 Nationalist Chinese troops, while the part to the south was occupied by 20,000 British and Indian troops of Major General Douglas Gracey's 20th Indian Infantry Division.
+Meanwhile, the Vietnamese revolutionary Ho Chi Minh had declared Vietnamese independence.
 Leclerc arrived in Saigon with a first contingent of French soldiers on 5 October 1945.
 He was dependent on the British for equipment and shipping.
 He did not get along well with D'Argenlieu, whom de Gaulle had appointed French High Commissioner for Indochina.

 Leclerc heeded the advice he was given by United States General of the Army Douglas MacArthur to bring as many soldiers as possible.
 He broke the Vietminh blockade around Saigon, then drove through the Mekong delta and up into the Central Highlands.
 This was possible because Ho feared Chinese domination far more than French colonialism, which he perceived to be in decline.
 Ho's first priority was getting rid of the Chinese, and for this he needed French help.
 Leclerc quickly perceived the necessity for a political solution to the conflict.